 Developed by productivity expert Merlin Mann, Inbox Zero is an email management technique aimed at keeping the inbox empty all the time.
 Mann argues that email users should learn how to mass delete emails and do so as often as possible, leaving only important emails that should be responded to instantly.
 Inbox Zero is not easy to achieve without proper tools, which is why we introduce Clean Email, an email management software in the next chapter.
 With Clean Email, anyone can achieve Inbox Zero in no time and enjoy email without constantly feeling overwhelmed by the sheer number of unopened emails just sitting in the inbox and waiting to be opened.

-In this section, we would like to explain to you how you can delete multiple emails in Gmail, Outlook, and Yahoo.
+In this section, we would like to explain to you how you can delete multiple emails in Gmail, Outlook, Yahoo, and other major email services.
 Knowing how to do this will save you a considerable amount of time and allow you to clean up your inboxes in much less time than it would take you if deleted emails individually.

-Open Gmail and make sure your Primary inbox is selected.
-Click the checkbox above the Primary inbox tab to select all displayed emails.
-Now click on the Trash icon to delete them.
-This is how to delete all emails on Gmail, and it takes just three simple clicks.
+As you can see, deleting multiple emails in Gmail is easy and takes just a few simple clicks.
 The biggest limitation of this method is that it deletes junk emails as well as important emails.
 To learn how to delete all emails from one sender, skip to the last section of this chapter, where we talk about Clean Email.

 Open Outlook and make sure that the Folder pane is expanded.
 Right-click the folder that you want to clear and then click Delete All.
 Confirm the action when prompted.
 All the emails you’ve chosen to be deleted will be moved to the Deleted Items folder.

 If you have multiple Yahoo emails that you don’t need anymore, you can get rid of them in one go from the Yahoo web or mobile app.